-37. Appealable orders.-(1) An appeal shall lie from the following orders (and from no others) to the Court authorised by law to hear appeals from original decrees of the Court passing the order, namely:--
+37. Appealable orders.-(1)2[Notwithstanding anything contained in any other law for the time being in force, an appeal] shall lie from the following orders (and from no others) to the Court authorised by law to hear appeals from original decrees of the Court passing the order, namely:-

-1 [(a) refusing to refer the parties to arbitration under section 8;
+${}^{3}[(a)$ refusing to refer the parties to arbitration under section 8;

-- (b) granting or refusing to grant any measure under section 9; - (c) setting aside or refusing to set aside an arbitral award under section 34.]
+(b) granting or refusing to grant any measure under section 9;

+(c) setting aside or refusing to set aside an arbitral award under section 34.]

-(2) An appeal shall also lie to a Court from an order of the arbitral tribunal.--
+(2) Appeal shall also lie to a court from an order of the arbitral tribunal-

-- (a) accepting the plea referred in sub-section (2) or sub-section(3) of section 16; or - (b) granting or refusing to grant an interim measure under section 17.
+(a) accepting the plea referred to in sub-section (2) or sub-section (3) of section 16; or

+(b) granting or refusing to grant an interim measure under section 17.

-(3) No second appeal shall lie from an order passed in appeal under this section, but nothing in this section shall affect or take away any right to appeal to the Supreme Court.
+(3) No second appeal shall lie from an order passed in appeal under this section, but nothing in this section shall affect or takeaway any right to appeal to the Supreme Court.